gregzhadko/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

 Running Application
 --------------------

-Run the following command in to to start an application, or click the :kbd:`F5` button in Visual Studio.
+Run the following command to start an application, or click the :kbd:`F5` button in Visual Studio.

 .. code-block:: bash

    dotnet run

-After application is started, the following messages should appear, if background processing was started successfully.
+After the application is started, the following messages should appear, if background processing was started successfully.
 These lines contain messages regarding SQL Server Job Storage that is used to persist background jobs, and Background Job Server, that's processing all the background jobs.

 .. code-block:: bash